lansing/condor/README.md

 **Why would I use this instead of Frigate's built in detector?**

 Condor provides an optimized, TensorRT-backed inference runtime with significantly better efficiency and throughput compared to what Frigate offers out of the box via its ONNX Runtime (CUDA EP) backend.
 For mid-range GPUs, expect to see 1.5-2x throughput compared to ONNX Runtime with CUDA EP.

-Condor has a lower memory footprint (500-600 MB compared to 1+ GB for ONNX Runtime), and better efficiency on the CPU side.
+Condor has a lower host memory footprint (500-600 MB compared to 1+ GB for ONNX Runtime for single detector), better efficiency on the CPU side, and lower VRAM footprint (10-20% lower than ONNX for single detector, > 50% lower compared to multiple ONNX detectors).

 ---